-The work described in this Method Statement, if carried out according to the methodology described, is satisfactory to prevent or control environmental harm and is thus approved:
+nod Statement, if carried out according to the methodology to r control environmental harm and is thus approved:

+(Signed) (Print name)

+Dated:

+2) ECO

-The work described in this Method Statement, if carried out according to the methodology described, is satisfactory to prevent or control environmental harm and is thus approved:
+nod Statement, if carried out according to the methodology to r control environmental harm and is thus approved:

+(Signed) (Print name)

+Dated:

+2) CONTRACTOR

-I understand the contents of this Method Statement and the scope of the works required of me.
-I further understand that this Method Statement may be amended on application to and with approval by the Engineer, and that the SHE Coordinator, Construction Manager and ECO will audit my compliance with the contents of this Method Statement
+further understand that this Meth Method Statement and the scope of the works required of me.
+I not statement may be amended on application to and with the SHE Coordinator, Construction Manager and ECO will audit this Method Statement

+(Signed) (Print name)

+Dated:
-METHOD STATEMENT: Diesel tanks and refueling procedures

-WHAT WORK IS TO BE UNDERTAKEN?
-(Give a brief description of the works): Note: please attach extra pages if more space is required

-WHERE ARE THE WORKS TO BE UNDERTAKEN?
-(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required
+METHOD STATEMENT: Diesel tanks and refueling procedures CONTRACT:....
+DATE: WHAT WORK IS TO BE UNDERTAKEN?
+(Give a brief description of the works): Note: please attach extra pages if more space is required Insert additional pages as required WHERE ARE THE WORKS TO BE UNDERTAKEN?
+(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required Insert additional pages as required